danielneil/Shark-Config/README.md

 # Shark-Default-Config

-## This is the main configuration repo for the Shark automated trading platform.
+## This is the default trading configuration the Shark automated trading platform.

+* trading-config.yml

-The structure of this file is important (as in indentation with it being yaml).
+The structure of the file is important (as in indentation with it being yaml).

 ```yaml
 #